Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 software-problem : optional [ "yes" | "no" | "unclear" ]
     Is it a bug?
 Or perhaps misconfiguration?

+significant-properties : optional list of paragraphs
+    The properties of data that are considered significant in the analysis.

 3. Repair
 ---------